-The new creation is here now.
-It might be hidden to us in this passing age.
+The new creation has been revealed in the death of Christ.
+It might be hidden to us in this passing, temporal age.

-The new creation Its not coming at the end of this age, it already came at the cross.
+The new creation Its not coming at the end of this age, it already came through the cross.

 Christ is ruling and reining over this world now.
-It is revealed to us through revelation.
+Its revealed to us through revelation.
 Christ is Lord and King now!

 Christ is winding down this old age of the fall.

-Revelation gives us access to enjoy the new creation, which is present and very active is now?
+Revelation gives us access to enjoy this new creation, which is present and very active is now?

-When we leave the ground of trying to please God from ourselves, to the ground of accepting the fact that we will never be able to please God, then we have come into the new creation of all things in Christ?
+When we leave the ground of trying to please God out from the life of Adam, to the ground of accepting the fact that the old life of Adam will never be able to please God, then we have come into the new creation of all things in Christ?

-The only thing that pleases God now, is our faith in the work of Christ.
+The only thing that pleases God now, is our faith and hope in the work of Christ.